 Beyond personality fit, the practical differences are significant.
 Setup time, cost-per-person, replayability, and space requirements vary dramatically.
 You might save $200 choosing the wrong option—only to discover it sits unused in your closet while everyone forgets about it.

 The good news?
-Once you understand what each format actually delivers, the choice becomes obvious.
+Once you understand what each format actually delivers, the right choice for your group becomes much clearer.

 Murder mystery party games and escape room box sets feel similar on the surface—both involve problem-solving, group participation, and a shared goal.
 But they're fundamentally different entertainment experiences, and understanding those differences is crucial before you buy.